Tips for Growing Tomatoes

-Tomato is one of the most commonly used vegetables in our daily food.
-If you are planning to grow the tomato in your garden, here are the simple easy steps to grow it.
+Tomatoes are one of the most commonly used vegetables in our daily food.
+If you are planning to grow tomatoes in your garden, here are few easy steps to grow tomato plants.

 6 easy steps to grow tomato at home

 Tomato plants will grow at a normal temperature of 20 to 22 degree Celsius.
 It will germinate quickly with this normal temperature.

 Sowing seeds and seedlings can be done indoor and can be transplanted to a pot or outer garden/nursery.

 Step 2: Preparing containers for sowing

 - Use the seedling tray for sowing your seeds.

 - You can add fertilizers to the soil for good results in case of unhealthy soil.

 Sow seeds ¼ inch deep into the soil.